spl0k/supysonic/docs/setup/install.rst

    $ apt install python-psycopg2

-For other distributions, you might consider installing from :ref:`docker` images or from `source`_.
+For other distributions, you might consider installing  with `pip`_ or from :ref:`docker` images.

 Windows
 -------